victorjudysen/victorjudysen/README.md

 - 📧 Email: victorjkweka@hotmail.com
 - 💼 LinkedIn: [Victor (Mekku) Kweka](https://www.linkedin.com/in/victor-judysen-kweka/)

- ### 🧢 About Me :
-- 💡 This is Victor Kweka (Mekku), a passionate and rising software engineer building a legacy out of hobby. 🚀
 <!--
 - 🌱 I’m currently diving deep into the world of JavaScript and exploring its endless possibilities.